-Can apply grade-level phonics and word analysis skills in decoding with substantial support or inability.word analysis skills in decoding with limited prompting and support.
-Read grade level text with support for purpose and understanding.and word analysis skills in decoding.
-Read grade-level text with purpose and understanding. , limited prompting and support.
-Read grade level text with support for decoding.
-Read grade-level text with purpose and -- -- --- --- -- -- --
+Can apply grade-level phonics and Can apply grade-level phonics Can apply grade-level phonics and word analysis skills in decoding with and word analysis skills in word analysis skills in decoding with limited prompting and support.
+Read decoding.
+Read grade-level text substantial support or inability. grade level text with support for with purpose and purpose and understanding. understanding.